 Another important purpose of investments is to secure the financial future.
 To secure the future it is important to monitor inflation from time to time.
 If the inflation and the rate of return on investments are equal to each other then the gains become zero.
 The rate of investment should be higher than inflation.
 Stock market or benchmark indices (Nifty and Sensex in the have always stayed forward from the inflation in India.
 Also according to the stats, the inflation is 3-4%, then the market hits yearly gains of around 10%.

-Stocks are also termed as liquid assets which means an asset that can be easily converted to cash which indulges many of the buyers at some point of the time.
+Stocks are also termed liquid assets which means an asset that can be easily converted to cash which indulges many of the buyers at some point of the time.
 It is not the same case for the assets The same is not the case for all assets, it is difficult to find a buyer for some assets like property.
 This could take months for the cash which is made in the property and less time in the terms of stocks.
 However, in the case of stocks, it is much easier.

 Also according to the stats, the average volume of transactions in NSE and BSE are quite high.
 That indicates the fact that there are multiple buyers and sellers in the market.

-Advantage of the Booming Economy
+Advantages of the Booming Economy

-One of the factors for investing in the stock market is the booming of the economy and also the economic growth indicators such as GDP, inflation, corporate earning and many more.
+One of the factors for investing in the stock market is the booming of the economy and also the economic growth indicators such as GDP, inflation, corporate earning, and many more.

 Also, the stock market investors are the ones who can take direct benefits of the booming economy as the investments also grow proportional to the economic growth.

-Economic growth plays a major role in the growth of cooperative earning.
+Economic growth plays a major role in the growth of cooperative earnings.
 If the economy is high then the earnings are boosted in the cooperative.
 This results in an increase in the average income of an individual.

 Regulated and Transparent Framework